Luisa Neubauer: Fridays for Future

 On the day before Siemens announced that they will keep the contract with Adani to provide the rail infrastructure of the Carmichael coal mine in Australia.
 Neubauer told the news agency DPA: "We asked Kaeser to do everything possible to stop the Adani mine.
 Instead he will now profit from this disastrous project."
 She added that this decision was "so last century" and that Kaeser was making an "unforgivable mistake".

+In September 2025 Neubauer was awarded the Albert-Schweitzer-Medal 2025 in Berlin.
+The laudation, held by the 2022 Medal winner Heinrich Bedford-Strohm, praised her for her relentless commitment against climate change with "Fridays for Future" and her journalistic work for a "humane, sustainable and fairer future".

+Gaza war

+Following the start of Gaza war on 7 October 2023, Neubauer has been dealing with conflicting positions within both Fridays for Future Germany and the wider climate movement.
+In an interview with Der Spiegel, Neubauer indicated her expectations for the COP 28 climate meeting in these terms: